5.1 Clinical aspects

 Acute malnutrition

-Malnourished children are at risk for developing severe complications.
+Malnourished children are at risk of developing severe complications.

 HIV infection

-There are two particularly fearsome complications: giant cell interstitial pneumonia and measles inclusion-body encephalitis.
-The main cause of death in children is the pneumonia, and in adults, the encephalitis.
+There are two particularly serious complications: giant cell interstitial pneumonia and measles inclusion-body encephalitis.
+The main cause of death in children is pneumonia, and in adults, encephalitis.

 الهوامش